 Its highest peak is “Prophet Helias” in 1.153 m. with a little chapel to honor the saint.
 The mount located in the central region and the eastern part of the island.Strabo claimed that this mountain is the reason why the whole island has highlands.

-In general, “Ampelos” is a less rigid mountain than “Kerkis”, with fertile ground, gentle slopes, plateaus and just a few craggy areas across the ridges.
+In general, “Ampelos” is smoother mountain than “Kerkis”, with fertile ground, gentle slopes, plateaus and just a few craggy areas across the ridges.
 On high, formed large plateaus that at the end of the 19th century, covered with vines and other crops.

 The water foundations were always adequate to cover all the needs of the area (nowadays, water supplies are primarily used for the villages and irrigation for crops).